-We decided to compile a quick post with tips to expand your busisness into international exports and help you understand exactly what you need to know about international marketing.
+We decided to compile a quick post with tips to expand your business into international exports and help you understand exactly what you need to know about international marketing.

-Make sure Language is Translated Correctly
+Make Sure Language is Translated Correctly

-One of the worst things you could do is cause offence, without meaning to, or invest in a cheap, machine-led translation, which will make you look unprofessional.
+One of the worst things you could do is cause offense, without meaning to, or invest in a cheap, machine-led translation, which will make you look unprofessional.
 You wouldn’t want to damage your online reputation before you even open for business!

-Know what Colors are Acceptable
+Know What Colors Are Acceptable

 It’s not uncommon for businesses moving into international exports to redesign their logo or change their colors, because the country they want to relocate or expand to sees their colors in a negative light.